The Fairmount Park Organic Recycling Center

 Directional and Informational Signage ($1,287)

-In the future we hope to raise enough funds to purchase a new Compost Turner and Trommel Screen to replace the existing on site machines and continue processing and providing clean, finished compost.
+In the future we hope to raise enough funds to purchase a new Compost Turner to replace the existing on site machine and continue processing and providing clean, finished compost.
+And after many years, we have finally secured enough proceeds and additional funding to purchase a brand new Trommel Screen so thank you for your patronage and helping us to keep this program going!

 About Our Compost and Other Information